Suppliers of goods and services

 Personal data may be made available to public authorities or other entities entitled to such access by law.

-The processing of personal data in ICT systems, may result in the transfer of such data to the servers of software and IT service providers, in connection with the use by the Joint Administrators of the services/software that the aforementioned providers provide.
+The processing of personal data in ICT systems, may result in the transfer of such data to the servers of software and IT service providers, in connection with the Co-Administrators’ use of the services/software that the aforementioned providers provide.
 Some of these servers are located in the USA.
-The transfer of data to the USA is carried out using the so-called standard contractual clauses referred to above.
-The data subject has the possibility to obtain a copy of this personal data.
+Data transfer to the USA only takes place if the data recipient has joined the EU-US Data Protection Framework (i.e. the European Commission has confirmed an adequate level of data protection) or an adequate level of data protection has been agreed with the data recipient using so-called standard contractual clauses.
+A copy of the applicable safeguards including standard contractual clauses can be obtained from the Joint Controllers.

 7. RETENTION PERIOD OF PERSONAL DATA